josiahhalme/hugo-site-halme/content/posts/20191116-serverless-blog-hugo-aws-terraform.md

 On a whim I decided to add a blog to my static website, which consisted simply of links to my socials (linkedin/github/email).
 I thought this would be a good opportunity to dip my toes into serverless, which through various articles led me to **Hugo**.
 It also gives me a good excuse to practice my writing in **Markdown**.

+I'll be using Terraform for most of the AWS configuration, avoiding the console as much as possible.
+As mentioned the website will be created with Hugo, and there will be a small amount of `aws cli` to query AWS related bits.

+***

 ### Hugo